RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 purl usage can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/purl/#identifying-container-images).

 #### Container name and pullspec
-From within the pod, you can determine the container name and pullspec in a given namespace using the following command.
+From within the OpenShift cluster, you can determine the container pullspecs in a given namespace using the following command.
 ```
- # Example of using oc get pod
+ # oc get pod command

  $ oc get pod <pod-name> -o jsonpath=' {.spec.containers[*].name}' -n <namespace>

- TODO example output
 ```

 #### Container tag, Openshift version and other metadata